What’s the most scarce resource in project management?

 The pricing is very reasonable.
 Tom’s Planner is offered on a subscription model and you can choose between a professional and an unlimited plan.
 Currently the professional plan costs around $10 per month and corporate discounts are available upon request.

 The design of the user interface may look a bit out-dated, but Tom is working on a redesign which will give the tool a fresh new look.
+Update September 2019: Tom’s Planner has just emerged with a new and fresh design!
+I think it looks great!

 Note: I’m not receiving any kinds of rewards for featuring Tom’s Planner on the blog.